 Showing adequate justification for concerted promulgation and adherence to ASIM's RVG would be particularly critical given the power of ASIM and those physicians, both ASIM members and others, who might concertedly use the RVG to effect significant changes in the marketplace.
 ASIM membership includes 19,000 physicians, a significant portion of the nation's 63,000 internists.
 The Commission understands that ASIM also has the support of at least 12 other physician organizations in its effort to make cognitive services reimbursement more "equitable."
 Concerted action by physicians who are members of these organizations to adhere to the RVG would likely have a substantial effect on the marketplace.
-In addition, primary care physicians who are not members of these organizations might also be attracted to the the rule of reason.
-The ASA case was tried solely on a per se theory so there was no full exposition of possible anticompetitive effects.
-The court, in fact, found no agreement to adhere to the RVG with the purpose or effect of raising or stabilizing price, ASA at 159, and instead found that ASA had not "encouraged" anyone to use its RVG.
-No evidence was cited showing any intent on the part of ASA to achieve an increase in fee levels.
-ASA at 159-60.
-The court also emphasized that delivery of anesthesia services is somewhat unique in medical practice -- little or no contact with patients prior to surgery and virtually 100 percent insurance coverage of fees.
-Id.
-The present matter differs significantly in these respects.
+In addition, primary care physicians who are not members of these organizations might also be attracted to the ASIM RVG because use of it would be in their financial interest.
+Finally, future proposed ASIM RVG activity encompassing all physician services could command widespread, acrossthe-board adherence by physicians in all specialties.